 If you have suggestions or criticisms, or any problems with the Website, please share them with me.
 Photographic contributions are welcome, so if you have a good photo of a species I haven't posted photos of yet (or even better shots of species of which I do have photos posted!), send it on.
 If you enjoy the photos, the information, the amusements, I'll be grateful if you order something from the AmericanMushrooms.com online store.
 And please, point your friends, relatives, neighbors and co-workers to AmericanMushrooms.com.

-When I'm not collecting, studying, eating, teaching or writing about mushrooms, I can often be found playing the piano and singing a blues-, jazz-, pop- and country-based repertoire either solo or with my own David Fischer Trio (check out the sample MP3s I've posted there).
-Upcoming gigs are listed on my schedule page.
-It's always cool to have mushroomers in my audience, so come on out to a gig next time you're in beautiful tropical Syracuse!
+When I'm not collecting, studying, eating, teaching or writing about mushrooms, I can sometimes be found playing the piano and singing a blues-, jazz-, rock-, pop-, and country-based repertoire.
+I used to gig solo and with scores of musicians as prominent as SAMMY award winning artists Roosevelt Dean and Carolyn Kelly, and with my own trio (check out the sample MP3s I've posted here).

 A number of people have helped me in various ways… without their support and assistance, this site would not be what it is; neither would I be who I am!
 Joe Bess is the guy who got me seriously interested in mushrooms many years ago, and he remains a great friend.
 Dr. Tim Baroni is my main mycological mentor; I could never possibly thank him sufficiently.
 Dr. Alan Bessette coauthored my first two books and taught me a great deal.
 Richard Aaron, Doug Bassett, Ernst Both, Bill Hollenbaugh, Sue Hopkins, Gary Lincoff, Richard Progovitz, Steve Rains, Dorothy Smullen, Paul Stamets, Walt Sturgeon, Gene Yetter, and the late Ray Fatto and John Boyle; Drs.
 Jim Ginns, John Haines, Kathie Hodge, Tom Horton, Jim Kimbrough, Dick Korf, Currie Marr, Rod Tulloss, June Wang, Jim Worrall, and the late, great Bill Ciblula, Kent McKnight, Orson Miller, Sam Ristich and Leo Tanghe have each taught me things about fungi that one couldn't learn from any books.
 Richard, Melody and Pearl Fischer have shown great patience with their father's hobby-gone-berserk, and I can only hope that my work inspires them because it certainly hasn't enriched them financially.
 Sharon Fisher provided invaluable support during several years of dogged mushroom photography.
 Bob Schilkie has been a great friend and mushroom-hunting companion, and his shadow has made some of my best photographs what they are.
 Add to this the hundreds of mycology students and mushroom enthusiasts with whom I have had the glorious privilege of sharing mushroom time afield, in the classroom, and even over the Internet, and anyone must know that I am truly blessed.
 Thank you all!